PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

     > :bulb: **Objective** <br>
     > A Network Firewall Policy can be shared across networks within a Google Cloud organization.
 This simplifies the configuration and management of firewall rules.
-    > The firewall policies created, do not redirect traffic to the Firewall Endpoint.
+    > The firewall policies created, do not redirect traffic to the firewall endpoint.
 This will be done later in the tutorial.
     <br>

 8. Associate the Network Firewall Policy with the VPC network that contains the workload machines.